ostreedev/gvariant-rs/README.md

 ### TODO

 * Publish version 1.0
-* Fix or confirm inconsistencies with the GLib implementation discovered by fuzzing.
+* Ensure that deserialisation of non-normal structures matches GLib in all cases.

 ## Hacking